Macbeth (1922 film)

 Macbeth is a black and white 1922 film adaptation of the William Shakespeare play Macbeth.
 It was the last silent film version of that play produced, and the eighth film adaptation of the play.
 It was directed by H. B. Parkinson and produced by Frank Miller.
+The film is part of a series of film adaptations of Shakespeare with Sybil Thorndike and her interpretation of Lady Macbeth was noted at the time.